 Table of contents

-Denmark’s development co-operation focuses on tackling poverty and inequality, with the Sustainable Development Goals (SDGs) and the Paris Agreement to the United Nations Framework Convention on Climate Change as overarching frameworks.
-Most of Denmark’s official development assistance (ODA) is provided as bilateral co-operation, primarily to fragile partner countries in Africa.
-Denmark’s total ODA increased in 2024 to USD 3.2 billion (preliminary data), representing 0.71% of gross national income (GNI).
+Denmark’s development co-operation focuses on partnerships to address poverty and inequality in the context of geopolitical change, with an increasing emphasis on economic development, migration and the green transition.
+Most of Denmark’s official development assistance (ODA) is provided as bilateral co‑operation, primarily to fragile partner countries in Africa.
+Denmark’s total ODA (USD 3.4 billion, preliminary data) increased in 2025, representing 0.72% of gross national income (GNI).

 Policy